 My mummy says I'm a miracle.

-Deep breath.
-Children are all miracles though this fact is sometimes not appreciated by people who do not experience any difficulties in having them.
 The opening number went on to illustrate that Matilda's birth was not desired or her existence valued by her parents, which just made me cry harder.
-Its so unfair!

 An accomplished reader, in the song Naughty Matilda wonders why characters in stories do not take action to change the endings of their stories.